-I'm a journalist in Kansas City.
-I've been here long enough to be called a "veteran" of the trade and to remember things that happened before a lot of people were born.
+I'm a journalist in Kansas City who's been around long enough to be called a "veteran."

 All of which informed my book "No Place Like Home: Lessons in Activism from LGBT Kansas" (University Press of Kansas, January 2018).
 It's the epic story of how a few disorganized and politically naive Kansans, realizing they were unfairly under attack, rolled up their sleeves, went looking for fights, and ended up making friends in one of the country's most hostile states.
 Or, as I like to think of it, a love story.

 I’m a lesbian, and a Midwesterner by birth and ultimately by choice.
 I grew up in Lincoln, Nebraska, but I’ve also lived on the West Coast (English degree from the University of California at Berkeley) and back East (master’s in creative writing from Boston University).
 My longtime partner and I married in July 2015, as soon as it was legal in every state.

 Copyright © 2017 C.J.
 Janovy - All Rights Reserved.